vuejs/vue-router/docs/guide/essentials/dynamic-matching.md

 # Dynamic Route Matching

+<div class="vueschool"><a href="https://vueschool.io/lessons/vue-router-dynamic-routes?friend=vuejs" target="_blank" rel="sponsored noopener" title="Learn how to match dynamic routes with Vue School">Learn how to match dynamic routes with a free lesson on Vue School</a></div>

 Very often we will need to map routes with the given pattern to the same component.
 For example we may have a `User` component which should be rendered for all users but with different user IDs.
 In `vue-router` we can use a dynamic segment in the path to achieve that:

 ```js